HBN Law

 HBN Law & Tax is the largest law and tax firm in the Caribbean part of the Kingdom of the Netherlands and is through continuation also one of its oldest law firms, having been founded in 1938.

-With around 60 attorneys and tax advisors spread over its six offices in Aruba, Bonaire, Curaçao, Sint Maarten, Suriname and Amsterdam, HBN Law & Tax serves all Dutch law based jurisdictions, including Saba and Sint Eustatius from its offices in St. Maarten.
+With around 60 attorneys and tax advisors spread over its six offices in Aruba, Bonaire, Curaçao, Sint Maarten, Suriname and The Hague, HBN Law & Tax serves all Dutch law based jurisdictions, including Saba and Sint Eustatius from its offices in St. Maarten.
 HBN Law & Tax has been operational in the Netherlands since July 1, 2015.
 The firm's Amsterdam location initially served as a Dutch Caribbean Desk located at the World Trade Center, advising its clients based in the Netherlands on Dutch Caribbean legal aspects in a wide range of corporate and finance related transactions and projects.
 As of July 2016, HBN Law & Tax's Amsterdam office operates as a full fledged law firm.
 In June 2019 the former tax advisors of KPMG Meijburg Dutch Caribbean joined HBN Law, prompting the name change to HBN Law & Tax.
 In August 2020 HBN Law & Tax entered into a cooperation agreement with Kenswil & Co in Suriname, which resulted in a merger one year later.

 Since 2013, HBN Law & Tax has been a member of the Meritas network, a network of legal professionals which boasts a worldwide membership of approximately 7,000 attorneys.

 HBN Law & Tax runs a general civil and tax practice, mainly in the areas of corporate law, commercial law, banking and insurance law, telecommunications law, construction law, real estate law, labor law, bankruptcy law, trademark law, tax advice and structuring and of course litigation in those areas.
 The practice of HBN Law & Tax further includes constitutional and administrative law as HBN Law & Tax frequently advises and represents the local governments in those areas.